Bonfou/Conlang_1/README.md

 Particles can determine sentence tone, word importance, and word role.

-V, VC, CV, and VCV syllables (no closed consonant syllables).
+V, VC, CV, and VCV syllables.

 OSV for informal, SOV for formal.